jingwenshi-dev/Weather-Forecasting-by-GRU-Transformer/README.md

 ### Hyperparameters

-###### Note:Since the majority of the data and parameters remain consistent with those of the GRU model, only a few adjustments to the critical parameters of the Transformer model will be highlighted.
+###### Note: Since the majority of the data and parameters remain consistent with those of the GRU model, only a few adjustments to the critical parameters of the Transformer model will be highlighted.

 #### Learning Rate: 0.0008